Home Page

 Reading is an important part of our curriculum and is an integral part of all of our lessons.
 At St Leonard's we teach reading through:

-Reading across the curriculum: We maximise opportunities for pupils to read texts within other areas of the curriculum.
+• Maximising opportunities for pupils to read/enjoy texts within other areas of the curriculum.
 These lessons focus on the teaching of reading whilst increasing the pupils’ knowledge and understanding of the topics being taught in History and Geography etc.

 In Key Stage 1, we use Read, Write Inc. for our phonics programme.
 Phonic awareness helps the development of reading by segmenting and blending sounds.
 The children will be heard reading individually and in groups using the RWI scheme until this is complete.
 Moving forward pupils explore vocabulary, prediction, sequencing, making inferences and retrieving information using VIPERS.